robenkleene/audio-references/logic-pro/logic-pro.md

 - `⌃M`: Mute Region
 - To select all regions in a track, click the track's header (name).

+### Tips

+- For some reason you can only drag to loop regions when automation isn't visible (Toggle automation with `a`).

+## Automation

+- `⌃⌘⌫`: Delete visible automation for region
+- Double-click an automation point to delete it.

 ## Playback

 - `↩`: Go to beginning